BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_02.md

 avoid using the data twice.
-The "PIT part\", stands for Probability Integral Transform[^19], which is transformation in 1D where we can get a $\mathcal{U}(0, 1)$ distribution from any continuous random variable if we transform that random variable using its own CDF (for details see [loo_depth](loo_depth)).
+The "PIT part\", stands for Probability Integral Transform[^19], which is transformation in 1D where we can get a $\mathcal{U}(0, 1)$ distribution from any continuous random variable if we transform that random variable using its own CDF (for details see Section [loo_depth](loo_depth)).
 In LOO-PIT we do not know the true CDF, but we approximate it with the empirical CDF.
 Putting aside these mathematical details for a moment, the take-home-message is that for a